w3c/wai-intro-atag/content/education.md

 ## The Accessibility Standard to Help You

 Your learning management system (LMS) is sometimes called an "authoring tool" because people use it to author or create course content.
 There is an international standard to help you meet accessibility needs: Authoring Tool Accessibility Guidelines (ATAG).
-ATAG is developed by the W3C Web Accessibility Initiative ([WAI](/WAI/)).

 **Use Authoring Tool Accessibility Guidelines (ATAG) to help make your tool**:

 * **accessible to instructors and other users with disabilities (Part A)**
 * **support accessible content for students (Part B)**

+{::nomarkdown}
+{% include box.html type="start" title="Examples" class="simple aside" %}
+{:/}

 ATAG covers the example scenarios above: